HOME

 Analysis files

 There are RST analysis files for the texts and diagrams exhibited on the website.
 There are 15 text analyses currently on the web site, with the Mother Teresa text having 3 analyses, so there are 17 analyses in all.
-The collection can be downloaded, currently for Windows only, as a self-expanding EXE file.
-The file can be used only with Mick O'Donnell's RSTTool (see above).
-To download the file, use this link: RST Analyses.
-The file is tiny, less than 50 K. This file is also available under Analyses, together with individual pdf and gif files of each of the 17 texts.
+The collection can be downloaded as a pdf document, or in .RS3 files, to be viewed with Mick O'Donnell's RSTTool (see above).

 RST Corpus